Kinesdude/hustle/README.md

 ## Installation

 Simply put the bash script somewhere in $PATH and make it executable.
 Set the variable "path2dir" to the directory where you store your movie files.
-If you uses another movie player program than vlc, change the variable "movieplayer" to the desired movie player.
+If you use another movie player program than vlc, change the variable "movieplayer" to the desired movie player.

 ## Synopsis